FireIsGood/fireis.dev/src/content/blog/the-longest-joke-in-the-world.md

 recounting its history.
 I found these two sources' formatting a little inadequate, so I thought it might be funny to have a _third_ repost of the same joke but with the authorship information and a bit of (other people's) research included.

-If you just want to see the joke, feel free to skip over the history section directly to [the joke](#the-joke).

 ## History